rosannelai/Sephora-vs-MakeupAlley/README.md

 See Jupyter notebook for analysis.
-See csv files for complete data sets scraped from Sephora.com and MakeupAlley.com. \n See python files for scripts used to scrape Sephora.com and MakeupAlley.com
+See csv files for complete data sets scraped from Sephora.com and MakeupAlley.com. <p>
+See python files for scripts used to scrape Sephora.com and MakeupAlley.com